Joe Mamasela: Secret police

 Mamasela was part of the Vlakplaas police unit run by Apartheid colonel Eugene de Kock in the 1980s.
 Mamasela publicly confessed to taking part in the abduction and murder of Port Elizabeth activists Sipho Hashe, Qawawuli Godolozi and Champion Galela, known as the Pebco Three, in May 1985.
 He was also involved in the killing of youth activists, the Mamelodi Ten, in 1986 and Durban human rights lawyer Griffiths Mxenge.
 In return for providing the then Transvaal Attorney-General with the names of former security police members involved in human rights abuses during Apartheid, he was granted indemnity from prosecution.
-Mamasela allegedly kept a dossier detailing the killings, torture and abduction that took place at Vlakplaas which he used in a deal with the Attorney-Generall.
+Mamasela allegedly kept a dossier detailing the killings, torture and abduction that took place at Vlakplaas which he used in a deal with the Attorney-General.
 Despite admitting to killing these and other activists, Mamasela refused to testify before the Truth and Reconciliation Commission or apply for amnesty.